SirCocas/my-write-ups/CyberSecWeek2022/The Hero of History/readme.md

 The first clues for this challenge are both the name and the description.

 The description mentions that someone reused a key, and the title is "The Hero of History".
-If one were to remember WWII, one would know that the Lorenz machine was cryptanalyzed due to the germans using the same key to cipher different texts.
+If one were to remember WWII, one would know that the Lorenz machine was cryptanalyzed due to the germans using the same key to encrypt different texts.

 This problem also has two flag files, which reinforces that theory.